DefGuard/docs/deployment-strategies/high-availability-and-failover/wireguard-udp-load-balancing.md

 Without properly configured health checks, high availability cannot be reliably achieved in a multi-gateway WireGuard setup.

-## Why Sticky Sessions Are Mandatory
+## Why sticky sessions are mandatory

 WireGuard sessions are bound to a specific gateway instance.